At least 28 injured after car drives into crowd in Munich – DW – 02/13/2025

 The incident occurred just a day before high-ranking politicians from across the world gather in the city for the prestigious Munich Security Conference, which is to take place at a location some 1.6 kilometers (1 mile) away from the site of the crash.

-Bavaria's interior minister, Joachim Herrmann, however said police "did not believe at present that there is any connection with the security conference," adding that any potential motive of the driver had first to be investigated more closely.
+Bavaria's interior minister, Joachim Hermann, however said authorities "do not believe at present that there is any connection with the security conference," adding that any potential motive of the driver had first to be investigated more closely.

 Edited by: Roshni Majumdar